nishamehra/real-time-price-tracker/README.md

 ### Prerequisites

-- Node.js and npm installed on your machine
+- Node.js (v14 or later) and npm installed on your machine
 - MongoDB installed and running

 ### How to install and run the repo